dtcenter/METstat2json/README.md

 The header line values (minus the dataKey fields) are used to derive the id, with date fields converted to epochs.
 If the data section of of the document[id] is nil, a new data section is created.
 The data section is then populated with the data fields from the data line.
 If the data section is not nil, the data fields are added to the existing data map.

+### Formatting the generated structColumnDefs

+There is a scripts directory at the top of the repo with a format-lint.sh script that can be used to format and lint the go code in the repo, including the derived structColumnDefs package.
+It must be run from the root of the repo.

 ## Testing